 These fictional stories, based on our perception of the policing society, are in abundance.
-Here, I will only point out some non-fictional (historical) events but leave many more out.
-There have been many transitional periods, and the break between ‘old’ and ‘new’ is always incomplete.
-As for “Crime, as an abstract concept, was rarely discussed and the criminal, though a problem, was seen as a naturally sinful figure but not one that posed a major threat to the stability of society.”
-David Taylor, an English historian, wrote in 1998.
-Crime and criminality are huge concepts, even today, and are submitted to religious, socioeconomic and political processes rooted in morality.
-However, it is not always clear that a criminal act is immoral, and not all immoral actions are prohibited.
-Acknowledging that crime is -far from being absolute and moral- both a relative concept and a social and political construct, varying with time and place, I start this brief history in medieval England.
+I will only point out some non-fictional (historical) events but leave many more out.
+In the past, many transitional periods occurred, and the break between ‘old’ and ‘new’ has always been incomplete.
+“Crime, as an abstract concept, was rarely discussed and the criminal, though a problem, was seen as a naturally sinful figure but not one that posed a major threat to the stability of society,” wrote David Taylor, an English historian, in 1998.
+Crime and criminality are immense concepts and are submitted to religious, socioeconomic and political processes rooted in morality.
+It is not always clear that a criminal act is immoral, and not all immoral actions are prohibited.
+I acknowledge that crime is -far from absolute and moral- both a relative concept and a social and political construct, it varies with time and place.
+Thus, I start this brief history of medieval England.

-All adult men, who had substantially more influence than other groups -women, the poor- were bound together by mutual responsibility to keep the peace and protect their community.
-This system was called Frankpledge and can be traced back to the laws of King Canute II, the Great of Denmark and England (d.
+All adult men, who had substantially more influence than other groups -women, and the poor- were bound together by mutual responsibility to keep the peace and protect their community.
+The system was called Frankpledge and can be traced back to the laws of King Canute II, the Great of Denmark and England (d.
 1035).
-He declared that every man must be part of a hundred, a local government unit.
-So, they created grouped tithings headed by a tithingman.
-Each tithing was grouped into a hundred, governed by a hundred-man who served as both administrator and judge.
-Each hundred was grouped into a shire, which was supervised by a shire-reeve*.
-This is where the role of county sheriff comes from; this name still exists in England, Wales, Scotland, Northern Ireland, and the United States.
+King Canute II declared that every man must be part of a hundred, that is a local government unit.
+In this system, grouped tithings were headed by a tithingman.
+Each tithing was grouped into a hundred, governed by a hundred-man who served as administrator and judge.
+Each hundred belonged to a shire.
+Each shire is supervised by a shire-reeve*.
+The role of county sheriff is established here; this name still exists in England, Wales, Scotland, Northern Ireland, and the United States.

 After England’s conquest by the Normans, a constable was added to the policing system.
-This old French word stood for a designated person holding a public office first and evolved to defining a person exercising a higher form of authority (connétable).
-Its meaning continued to change in England, though.
+The constable, an old French word, stood for a designated person holding a public office first and evolved to define a person exercising a higher form of authority (connétable).
+The meaning of this word and its function continued to change in England.

 By the 13th century, however, only the unfree and landless men were bound to serve since a freeholder’s land was a sufficient pledge.
-This Frankpledge system seems was not imposed in every part of England and declined in the 14th century.
-The “watch-and-ward” system in place -the (night) watch- primarily guarded the city gates, and their duties later expanded to include lighting street lamps, calling time, watching for fires, and reporting other conditions.
-Yet, despite the additional constables, the investigation and prosecution of crimes remained a private matter to handle the victims*.
+This Frankpledge system was not imposed in every part of England and declined in the 14th century.
+A method called “watch-and-ward” came in place -the (night) watch- primarily guarded the city gates, and their duties later expanded to include lighting street lamps, calling time, watching for fires, and reporting other conditions.
+Despite the additional constables, the investigation and prosecution of crimes remained a private matter to handle the victims*.
 It was everyone’s duty to maintain the king’s peace, and any citizen could arrest an offender.

 1361, The Justice of the Peace Act began centralizing the administration of justice in England.
 A magistrate is appointed on behalf of the crown to deal primarily with minor criminal matters.
 “Thieftakers” or “common informers” were bounty hunters that recovered stolen property and offered rewards for its return, as, at the time, constables and justices either were not paid at all or earned very little.
 This fee-based system was subject to abuse by *criminal networks ánd the system was corrupt, especially in the cities.